 This is also not even close to the first time that members of Congress have helped pad Trump’s bottom line by patronizing his properties.
 In fact, CREW has tracked 98 members of Congress who have visited a Trump business.
 Some have been frequent visitors, like Senator Lindsey Graham who has paid 17 visits, House Minority Leader Kevin McCarthy with 11, and Senator Rand Paul with 11.

 Though this retreat is consistent with the pattern of Trump’s conflicts of interest, and the willingness of Republican Members of Congress to contribute to them–it is even more problematic than past episodes.
-Hosting a retreat for powerful government leaders at Trump’s hotel sends the signal that the hotel is the best location for proximity to political influence.
+Hosting a retreat for powerful government leaders at Trump’s hotel sends the signal that it is the location for proximity to political influence.
 Though the rates are exorbitant, surely many will be willing to pay the high cost for the chance to bump into Mitch McConnell, or even President Trump himself.
 It’s practically the Trump Hotel’s business model.